Srcsm/BGSoftware-Wiki/superiorskyblock/missions/README.md

 More complicated missions will require more data to be tracked and more listeners.<br>
 Moreoever, I didn't implement the saveProgress() and loadProgress(), and didn't implement other useful methods that you might want to use.<br>
 I recommend going through the Mission object before creating your own jar and see all the things it provides.<br>
-If you want to see how the default mission jars are implemented, contact @Ome_R on [discord](https://bg-software.com/discord/)!
+If you want to see how the default mission jars are implemented, check out their [github repository](https://github.com/OmerBenGera/SuperiorSkyblock2-Missions/)!